Lamborghini Jalpa

 Installation of a MSD 6 AL

 Next Step I plan and was already done by Fred K. and Steve W., is installing a MSD 6 AL ignition unit.
-Problem is the adaption of the tacho signal you have to use a Tacho adapter.
+Problem is the adaption of the tacho signal you might have to use a Tacho adapter.

 Fred's car didn't want to accept any tacho signal, he had to update his tacho with a new modern circuit.